upf-gti/SignON-realizer/docs/InstructionsBML.md

     handshape: "flat", //string from the handshape table

     // optionals
+    secondHandshape: "flat", //string from the handshape table
-    thumbshape: "touch", //string from thumbshape table. if not present, a predefined thumbshape for the handshape will be used
+    thumbshape: "touch", //string from thumbshape table. if not present, the predefined thumbshape for the handshape will be used
+    secondThumbshape: "touch", // string from thumbshape table.
+Applied to secondHandshape
+    tco: 0.3, // number [0,1].
+Thumb Combination Opening from the Hamnosys specification
+    secondtco: 0.3, // number [0,1].
+Thumb Combination Opening from the Hamnosys specification.
+Applied to secondHandshape

+    mainBend: "hooked", // bend applied to selected fingers from the default handshapes.
+Basic handshapes and ThumbCombination handshapes behave differently.
+Value from the bend table
+    secondMainBend: "hooked", // mainbend applied to secondHandshape
+    bend1: "099", // overrides any other bend applied for this handshape for this finger.
+Number indicates which finger.
+The value is one from the bend table
+    mainSplay: 0.5, // number [-1,1].
+Separates laterally fingers 2,3,4,5.
+Splay diminishes the more the finger is bent
+    splay1: 0.5, // number [-1,1].
+Sepparates laterally the specified finger.
+Splay diminishes the finger is bent
     shift: false,
 }

 ```
 <details>
-<summary>Click to view the complete list of available handshapes</summary>
+<summary>Click to view the complete list of available HANDSHAPES</summary>

+--- BASIC HANDSHAPES ---
 fist
 finger2
 finger23
 finger23spread
 finger2345
 flat

+--- THUMB COMBINATION HANDSHAPES ---
 pinch12
 pinch12open
 pinchall